strimzi/strimzi-kafka-operator/HACKING-cli-image.md

     MVN_ARGS="-DskipTests -Dcheckstyle.skip -Dmaven.javadoc.skip" make clean docker_build

-You then push the images to Docker Registry, which depends on your environment.
+You then push the images to your Docker Registry, which depends on your environment.
 For example:

     export DOCKER_REG=$REGISTRY_IP:$REGISTRY_PORT
     DOCKER_REGISTRY=$DOCKER_REG DOCKER_ORG=strimzi make docker_push